-In addition, the CSA has drafted a Mission Requirements Document (MRD), which translates user requirements into mission requirements that the industry team must address in designing the mission concept.
+In addition, the Canadian Space Agency (CSA) has drafted a Mission Requirements Document (MRD), which translates user requirements into mission requirements that the industry team must address in designing the mission concept.
 At the system level, the industry team has drafted a System Requirements Specification (SRS), which translates the higher level mission requirements into detailed system requirements.

 During Phase B the design concept was refined and the preliminary design of the satellites completed.
 CSA continued consultations with other Canadian Government Departments that have a vested interest in this space mission, to ensure that the design effectively responds to their requirements.